Johne103/Musical-Squares/README.md

 ###The Steps taken

-Initial planning using Trello, timeline, wireframes, developing gameplay rules, technology to use, code tests, functionality tests and uploading.
+Initial planning using Trello, timeline, wireframes, developing game concept and gameplay rules, technology to use, code tests, functionality tests and uploading.

 ###Challenges faced

 - Translating the concept into a workable solution, using the knowledge gained during the 2 weeks on the course.
-- Understanding enough jQuery and Javascript to get the job done.
+- Understanding enough jQuery and Javascript to get the job done within the required deadline.
-- Getting css and html to show how I wanted.
+- Getting css and html to display the game with styling and features as intended.

 ###Where to from here?
 The game could be improved in the following ways:

-* Convert the Javascript and JQuery code over to ES6 code.
+* Convert the Javascript and JQuery code over to ES6 code and an Object Oriented solution.
+* Improve styling to make the game more eye catching.
 * Adding a timer for reaction for each player and overall timer for the game play.
 * Adding on more challenges and levels.
-* Add options for 3x3 and 5x5 game boards
+* Add options for 3x3 and 5x5 game boards.
+* Investigate indroducing responsiveness to allow game to be played on smaller screen formats.

 ###Bugs/Issues
 - Computer may at times freeze part way through the game.
+- Investigate size of image files and reduce to improve responsiveness